Mefie12/directory-frontend/code-notes.md

-# API Integration Guide
+# API Integration Guide - Complete Reference

 ## Overview
 This project uses Next.js App Router with API routes that act as a proxy to your backend API.
-This approach provides:
+The API utility file (`/src/lib/api.ts`) provides a comprehensive set of functions for all backend operations.

+### Benefits
 - **Security**: Backend API URL and keys are kept server-side
 - **Caching**: Built-in caching with Next.js revalidation
 - **SSR Support**: Server-side rendering for better SEO
-- **Type Safety**: TypeScript types for all API responses
+- **Type Safety**: Complete TypeScript types for all API responses
+- **Authentication**: Built-in token management for protected routes
+- **Error Handling**: Consistent error handling across all endpoints

 ## Setup